 - To solve the cracking b knuckle problem, in 1975 Campagnolo modified the design of the b knuckle to add a small reinforcing flange in the sharp angle between the two offending sections.
 The size of this flange was limited by the presence of the pin that held the main parallelogram spring.
 To quote Professor Piehead, this was a partial success.
 The knuckles continued to break, although perhaps less frequently.
 I, myself, had the pleasure of experiencing one of these breakages, in the dark, in the rain.

 - In frustration, possibly in 1982, Campagnolo temporarily ditched the Campagnolo Rally (3450) and brought out the Campagnolo Rally (3550) sometimes also given the part number 5011/06.
 This derailleur was an amalgam of parts from the Campagnolo Rally 3450 and the Campagnolo Nuovo Gran Sport (3500).
 Crucially, the b knuckle was from the Nuovo Gran Sport.
-These days, this derailleur is sometimes referred to as the Campagnolo Nuovo Gran Sport Rally, or Campagnolo Gran Sport Rally, but I never heard it called that at the time.
+These days, this derailleur is sometimes referred to as the Campagnolo Nuovo Gran Sport Rally, or Campagnolo Gran Sport Rally, but I never heard it called that at the time (these may be names used in the USA).
 In my experience it was simply called the Campagnolo Rally.
 This design solved the problem of the breaking b knuckles, but the derailleur gave a fairly lousy change and could only handle a large sprocket with 32 teeth.
 The older Campagnolo Rally (3450) could handle 34 teeth - which was the industry standard.
 Embarrasingly, 34 teeth was well within the capabilities of any number of excellent, affordable, Shimano and SunTour models.

 - Sometime around 1983, Campagnolo moved the main parallelogram spring in the Super Record, Nuovo Record and Nuovo Gran Sport from the bolt at the b knuckle to the inside parallelogram pivot at the p knuckle.
 This allowed them to retire the underwhelming Campagnolo Rally (3550) and relaunch the Campagnolo Rally (3450) with an even bigger strengthening flange at the b knuckle.
 This finally solved the cracking problem.